querkmachine/beeps.website/src/links.md

 [Auto Schenanigans](https://www.youtube.com/@AutoShenanigans) has a bloke drive around the UK and sardonically tell you things about roads and petrol.
 He's kinda like one of those train YouTubers but for motorways.

 [Chain Bear](https://www.youtube.com/@chainbear) makes video essays about Formula 1 and motorsport, usually to explain some piece of technology or weird application of the rules.
-They're pretty calming, and proved quite useful
+They're pretty calming, and proved quite useful when I was first getting into F1.

 [FUNKe](https://www.youtube.com/@FUNKe) makes cool, animated video essays about video games (and somehow the band Weezer without ever actually making a video _about_ Weezer).
 I can't say I play games (or Weezer) enough to really get it, but the presentation style is da bomb y'all.